simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-career-transition-certifications/index.en.md

 ## **Mastering AI in Resume Building**

 When digging into the art of crafting resumes, it becomes evident that **AI tools play a crucial role**.
-They excel in **streamlining formatting and structure**, making the process efficient.
-However, where AI falls short is in capturing the nuanced intricacies required for personalized resumes.
+They excel in **simplifying formatting and structure**, making the process efficient.
+However, where AI falls short is in capturing the detailed intricacies required for personalized resumes.
 The golden advice is to **harmonize AI tools with traditional resume writing skills**.
 This synergy ensures a well-rounded approach, resulting in an impactful representation of your **professional journey** that stands out in the competitive job market.

 ______